 Eosinophilic oesophagitis may result from pollen or food allergy

 Around 80 per cent of people with eosinophilic oesophagitis also have other allergic conditions such as allergic rhinitis (hay fever) or asthma.
 When allergy testing is performed, many will have positive skin prick tests or patch tests to foods, even when there are no obvious symptoms after they are consumed.
 When food is involved, staples such as cow's milk (dairy products), wheat, meats, soy and egg seem to be the most common triggers.
 Some researchers have found that people benefit if these foods are removed from the diet.
-Others have found that symptoms appear only during springtime when people are exposed
+Others have found that symptoms appear only during springtime when people are exposed to pollens.

 Who treats this condition?